kluchey/OMG/pages/Study Guide.md

 # How should I Study Mathematics in High School?
 A Guide
 	- ## Avoid Illusions of Knowing
 		- Cramming can produce short-term gains but these gains will be lost in the long-term [^1], leading to the very common feeling of "hitting a wall you can't climb up" at some future, tougher point in a course or in a future school.
-		- Re-reading and highlighting *feel* like they produce results but actually produce very little memorization or understanding.
+		- Re-reading and highlighting *feel* like they produce results but actually produce very little memorization or understanding [].
 			- During REM sleep your brain will throw away the information reviewed by re-reading and highlighting because this information is noisy.
 			- You need to perform other activities while re-reading, such as forced recall and focused practice.
 	- ## Science Says...